 SA4 Answer:

 Both static and dynamic redundancy ratios are in use and may be supported.
 There are AL-FEC schemes in which the redundancy ratio is fixed based on code construction.
-Yet, dynamic redundancy ratios may be more beneficial in practice since applications often appeal to dynamic AL-FEC control in combination with retransmissions and congestion control mechanisms to ensure robust and efficient adaptation to network conditions.
+Furthermore, dynamic redundancy ratios may be more beneficial in practice since applications often appeal to dynamic AL-FEC control in combination with retransmissions and congestion control mechanisms to ensure robust and efficient adaptation to network conditions.

 Does SA4 see a need for the application layer to distinguish RAN's intentionally dropped obsolete FEC packets from congestion related drops, and related to this, the need for specific application behaviour, e.g., to reduce the sending rate?
 The background to this question is the following:

 SA4 Answer: For the current congestion control mechanisms for real-time communication of which SA4 are aware, SA4 sees a need for the application layer to distinguish RAN’s intentionally dropped obsolete FEC packets from congestion related drops, and the need, depending on the operating point, for reducing the sending rate.
 In the RFC’s for real-time communication SA4 have reviewed, all packet losses should be considered as a signal of network congestion.
-When the RAN is enabled by a sender application to intentionally drop obsolete FEC packets, the RAN should indicate the action of intentionally dropping obsolete FEC packets to the application and the application may respond to intentional drops of obsolete FEC packets and congestion related drops differently, without reducing the sending rate.
+When the RAN is enabled by a sender application to intentionally drop obsolete FEC packets, the RAN should indicate the action of intentionally dropping obsolete FEC packets to the application, so that the application can respond to intentional drops of obsolete FEC packets differently than to congestion related drops.
 3GPP SA4 recommends notifying IETF about this system behaviour.

 Some companies in SA2 commented that transport protocols or applications need to reduce their sending rate in response to packet losses.